 Background and History of Rose Comb Bantams

 Rose comb bantams are ornamental chickens.
 They are one of the true bantam breeds all over the world.
 Meaning they are not developed and are naturally small.
-Unlike miniaturized and developed bantams, they did not undergo any process intervened by men.
+Unlike miniaturized and developed bantams, they did not undergo any process influenced by human intervention.

 This breed started becoming popular when King Richard III began to raise them.
 From then on, they continued to rise to fame as more people got interested in them.
 Furthermore, it has been popular among poultry enthusiasts, and its name traveled over places.